-This document is intended solely to assist recipients in better understanding the Broadband Equity Access and Deployment (BEAD) Program and the requirements set forth in the Infrastructure Investment and Jobs Act, Notice of Funding Opportunity (NOFO), and BEAD Restructuring Policy Notice.
-The BEAD Restructuring Policy Notice (RPN) modifies and replaces certain requirements outlined in the BEAD NOFO.
+This document is intended solely to assist recipients in better understanding the Broadband Equity, Access, and Deployment (BEAD) Program and the requirements set forth in the Infrastructure Investment and Jobs Act, Notice of Funding Opportunity (NOFO), as modified by the BEAD Restructuring Policy Notice (RPN).
 This document does not and is not intended to supersede, modify, or otherwise alter applicable statutory or regulatory requirements, the terms and conditions of the award, or the specific application requirements set forth in the NOFO not modified by the RPN.
 In all cases, statutory and regulatory mandates, the terms and conditions of the award, and follow-on policies and guidance, shall prevail over any inconsistencies contained in this document.

 Please review the questions and answers carefully as the release of the RPN has impacted previously published answers.
+Versions of the BEAD Frequently Asked Questions and Answers published prior to the release of the RPN are no longer valid.